selfrefactor/rambda-scripts/src/populate-readme-data/assets/ADVANTAGES.md

 Still, you need to be aware that functional programming features in `Typescript` are in development, which means that using **R.compose/R.pipe** can be problematic.

+> Alternative TS definitions are available as `rambda/immutable`.
+These are Rambda definitions linted with ESLint `functional/prefer-readonly-type` plugin.

 ### Smaller size

 The size of a library affects not only the build bundle size but also the dev bundle size and build time.
 This is important advantage, expecially for big projects.